Heterogeneous Causal Discovery of Repeated Undesirable Health Outcomes: Related Work

-\newchange{\textbf{Causal structure learning approaches}.
-Causal structure learning (CSL) algorithms can be classified into four types according to their approach: (1) constraint-based, (2) scored-based, (3) hybrid, and (4) functional causal model-based.
-The idea for CSL is to utilize conditional independencies (CI) in the data distribution to infer the structure of the causal graphical model.
+\textbf{Causal structure learning approaches}.
+Causal structure learning (CSL) algorithms can be classified into five types according to their approach: (1) constraint-based, (2) score-based, (3) hybrid, (4) functional causal model-based, and (5) continuous optimization-based.
+The idea behind CSL is to exploit conditional independencies (CIs) in the data distribution to infer the structure of the causal graphical model.
 The notion of \textit{d-separation}~\cite{pearl-book88,pearl-book09} is used to read off all CI that hold for any data distribution that is generated by the mechanism described by a graphical model.
-The same conditional independence relation can be satisfied by multiple causal models belonging to a Markov equivalence class, and CSL generally concerns learning a Markov equivalence class.
+The same conditional independence relation can be satisfied by multiple causal models within a Markov equivalence class, and CSL typically concerns learning a Markov equivalence class.
 Constraint-Based algorithms, such as PC~\cite{spirtes-book00,colombo-jmlr14} and Fast Causal Inference (FCI) \cite{spirtes-book00}, use conditional independencies in the data as constraints to estimate an equivalence class of underlying SCM.
-Score-based algorithms, such as Greedy Equivalence Search (GES)~\cite{chickering-jmlr02} and Fast GES~\cite{ramsey-ijdsa17}, consider causal structure learning as the problem of fitting a CPDAG to the data according to a relevant score function that relates to how well the CPDAG captures the conditional independencies in the data.
+Score-based algorithms, such as Greedy Equivalence Search (GES)~\cite{chickering-jmlr02} and Fast GES~\cite{ramsey-ijdsa17}, view causal structure learning as the problem of fitting a CPDAG to the data using a relevant score function that reflects how well the CPDAG captures the conditional independencies in the data.
 Hybrid algorithms combine both constraint-based and score-based approaches.
-Max-Min Hill Climbing (MMHC)~\cite{tsamardinos-ml06} uses a constraint-based Max-Min Parents and Children (MMPC) local discovery algorithm for skeleton determination and a score-based Hill-Climbing (HC)~\cite{scutari-jss10} for edges orientation.
-The functional causal models~\cite{glymour-fg19} use SCM with additional assumptions on the distribution of $\mathbf{U}$ and $\mathbf{V}$ to distinguish between different DAGs in the same equivalence class.
-Recently, methods using continuous optimization~\cite{zheng-nips18,zheng-aistats20} are popular for extracting a directed acyclic graph (DAG) structure from observational data.
-Although these gradient-based techniques are scalable, the output DAG lacks a causal interpretation and these methods are less reliable with real-world data~\cite{kaiser-springer22}.
-The CSL algorithms and their assumptions with empirical performances have been reviewed with a continuous data~\cite{heinze-arsa18}.
-Previous work on causal effect estimation combining CSL and covariate adjustment focused on identifying a multi-set of causal effects for the equivalence class of a single DAG~\cite{maathuis-astat09,perkovic-jmlr17}.
-Here, we study the behavior of CSL algorithms and their ensemble with categorical non-linear data for discovering causes and effect modifiers of a sink outcome node.}
+Max-Min Hill Climbing (MMHC)~\cite{tsamardinos-ml06} uses a constraint-based Max-Min Parents and Children (MMPC) local discovery algorithm for skeleton determination and a score-based Hill-Climbing (HC)~\cite{scutari-jss10} for edge orientation.
+The functional causal models~\cite{glymour-fg19} use SCM with additional assumptions on the distribution of endogenous variables and exogenous noise to identify causal orientation from DAGs in the same equivalence class.